Cantrell/Motorsport Images

 To determine if the product fits the fan lifestyle, the following factors can be considered:

-- An experience superior to competitive alternatives.
-I’ll offer a quick example from baseball.
+- I’ll offer a quick example from baseball.
 Baseball stadiums are being redesigned to encourage fans to watch games from entertainment areas other than their seats.
 Attendees want to hang out with friends and family as a group rather than sit in a single line of seats.
 While I recognize the value of engine sound to the fan experience, it’s often difficult to have a conversation with anyone in the grandstands at most races.
 Racing purists can argue with me all they want about the true nature of motorsports.
 However, I’ll simply note that motorsport is probably losing out to sports like baseball, football, or basketball.

 Can the sport become enmeshed in the fans' lives?